mg6613/IOS_Project_Dairy/README.md

 ### How to solve it
 => Change the display name of the app to ‘쓰담’

-# 2021.03.05 "Ready for Sale" Version 1.0
+# 2021.03.05 " Ready for Sale, Version 1.0"
 #### The following app has been approved for the App Store:
 App Name: 쓰담
 App Version Number: 1.0
 App Type: iOS